comsci-uwc-isak/unit-1-project-HasanMajdi/README.md

 fi
 How to create an uninstall program To uninstall a folder with contents in bash, you must not only use the rm command, but also add the argument -r.
 Full command is rm -r Folder
 ```
-how to create a unistall program
+how to create a uninstallaion program
 rm -r app
 Evaluation
 -----------